 of this SFAR, no person described in paragraph 1 may conduct flight

-described in paragraph 1 from conducting flight operations over or within
+described in paragraph 1 from conducting flight operations within the

-either by exemption issued by the Administrator or by another agency of
+authorized either by exemption issued by the Administrator or by another

 4. Emergency situations.
 In an emergency that requires immediate

-decision and action for the safety of the flight, the pilot in command of
+decision and action for the safety of the flight, the pilot in command on

 an aircraft may deviate from this SFAR to the extent required by that

 emergency.
-Except for U.S. air carriers or commercial operators that are
+Except for U.S. air carriers and commercial operators that are

 who deviates from this rule shall, within ten (10) days of the deviation,